LEP Major Projects

 It aims to improve connectivity and accessibility to the city centre, which will result in regeneration and wider economic benefits.
 Similarly, the public realm improvements at the gateways to the city will improve its attractiveness.

-- Station Road / Leek Road junction – Heads of Terms to acquire the required land for the scheme have been submitted to the Sixth Form College and Staffordshire University
+- Station Road / Leek Road junction – Land purchase from the Sixth Form College and Staffordshire University set to go ahead.

-- Station Quarter Phase 2 – improvements to footpaths.
-Highway works complete.
-Landscaping including tree replacement works ongoing
+- Station Quarter Phase 2 – Improvement work to footpaths and highways complete.
+Landscaping including tree replacement works ongoing.

-- Works to Winton Square are now being considered as ‘Station Quarter – Phase 3 – Winton Sq. & HMV Mitigation Measures’.
-The start on site has been delayed and the delivery of this project is under review
+- Works to Winton Square are now being considered as ‘Station Quarter – Phase 3′.

 - Independent external land valuation to establish the land value for proposed acquisition of the Boughey Road junction has been completed